creusot-rs/creusot/guide/src/type_invariants.md

 During verification, Creusot enforces that all type invariants are preserved across functions.
 Inside a function, values subject to type invariants may temporarily break their invariants as long as each value's invariant is restored before the value can be observed by another function.

-Type invariant were added to Creusot as part of a Master's thesis available [here](https://mediatum.ub.tum.de/1726472).
+Type invariants were added to Creusot as part of a Master's thesis available [here](https://mediatum.ub.tum.de/1726472).

 ## Defining Type Invariants